 For more details on this and other walks, please see related documents below.

 Health walks are operating across the district of Sedgemoor and Sedgemoor District Council are supporting Zing Somerset in their promotion to try and get people in the area active.
-The walks vary in length and a detailed ability level is listed on the Zing Somerset leaflet and website.
+The walks vary in length and a detailed ability level is listed on the Zing Somerset leaflet, which will be available to download shortly and their website.
 The walks are operated by trained volunteer walk leaders who co-ordinate the groups and take a register.
 The walks are a great way to meet new people and get active at the same time, maybe you would be interested in hosting a walk where you live.
 Join one of the volunteer walk leaders throughout Somerset on a local walk, or train to be a walk leader for your area.

 Do you enjoy walking and like the opportunity to support the 'Walking 4 Health' programme by undertaking some training to become a Walk Leader?